-

 I was born in a Bantustan, which is a puppet state created by the apartheid government, a dictatorship.
 In March 1984, on my 13th birthday, Biggie Smalls died.
 My mom was a midwife, my dad a sports journalist.
 My parents were gone for long stretches of time and I had to defend myself.
 It seemed natural, it was one big ball of trauma.
 I grew up in the townships and during the strikes and boycotts.
 Many kids [or rather young adults] used to brutalise us for going to suburban/private schools.
 I spent most of my time indoors as many kids could not cope with me: I was violent in a violent time.
 Both at home and outside, the country was going through a revolution.

-Athi-Patra Ruga: "Idol Death Mask Series" 2009, Modeled Paper, Approx. 27cm x 23cm each
+Athi-Patra Ruga: "Idol Death Mask Series" 2009, Modeled Paper, Approx. 27cm x 23cm each Image courtesy of the artist and whatiftheworld gallery

 1136 postcards and a smoking nun…

-One family.
+-One family.
 One postcard for every day apart.
 The Butlers’ uncommon journey is told by the postcards from a mother to her daughter.

 Collaborating with Dutch designer Irma Boom, Jennifer Butler has published an innovative book: JAMES JENNIFER GEORGINA, a taxi yellow, 1200 pages volume in limited editions of 999 copies, parted in three sections with a joint spine, telling a unique story through 1136 postcards and 20 dialogues.